loganmc10/openshift-edge-installer/SALES_PITCH.md

 * The extensive use of Bash scripting and OpenShift Pipelines also makes ZTPFW a little hard for me to follow.
 I admit this may just be because of my lack of experience in Bash and Tekton.

 This was simply my attempt to replicate the outcome of ZTP/ZTPFW using Ansible, which I find easy to read, and easy to work with.

+## How do I do GitOps?
+The edge cluster install config files can be committed to a Git repo.
+You could then configure a CI/CD pipeline (GitHub Actions, Gitlab CI, etc) to execute the Ansible playbook using those files as inputs whenever a change is committed to the repo.